lvrfrc87/git-acp-ansible/README.md

     key_file:
         description:
             - Specify an optional private key file path, on the target host, to use for the checkout.
+    executable:
+        description:
+            - Path to git executable to use.
+If not supplied, the normal mechanism for resolving binary paths will be used.
+        version_added: "1.4"
     remote:
         description:
             - Local system alias for git remote PUSH and PULL repository operations.